Hindu Swayamsevak Sangh: United Kingdom

 HSS in the United Kingdom was established in 1966.
 On 18 February 2015, the Charity Commission for England and Wales announced that it was opening an investigation into HSS and two other organisations that were featured in ITV's Exposure programme.
-The broadcast showed a teacher at a HSS summer camp telling children that "the number of good Muslims 'can be counted on one finger'" and that "to destroy Hindu history is the secret conspiracy of the Christians".
+The broadcast showed a teacher at a HSS summer camp (Sangh Shiksha Varg or SSV) telling children that "the number of good Muslims 'can be counted on one finger'" and that "to destroy Hindu history is the secret conspiracy of the Christians".

 The Charity Commission conducted an inquiry into the allegations and published a report on 2 September 2016.
 The inquiry found that there was mismanagement by the trustees who had failed to comply with their duties under charity law (page 4).
 It accepted the trustees' testimony that the teacher was a 'volunteer' and did not find evidence that the views expressed the teacher were "endemic or systematic in the charity and its activities" (page 6).
 The Commission also found that there was no evidence of any formal links between the RSS and HSS (page 7).

-United States

-In the US, the HSS USA registered as a tax-exempt 501(c)(3) non-profit organisation in 1989.
+HSS UK often encourages those who have completed the 4 year curriculum at SSV to complete another year in Nagpur, India, called Vishwa Sangh Shiksha Varg or VSSV, a 21 day training camp aligned with RSS.
+This is not officially funded by HSS UK, but travel arrangements are often informally facilitated by some leaders within the organisation.

+HSS UK is also linked to other RSS inspired organisations within the UK, with many founders having grown up with HSS.
+Some linked organisations include NHSF UK (National Hindu Students Forum), Vishwa Hindu Parishad UK, Sewa UK and more.
+Together they are known as the 'Sangh Parivar'.

+Poland

+HSS in the Poland was established in 2022.
+Since then, weekly shakhas are conducted where volunteers get together to do exercises, play physical & mental games, brainstorm on topics thereby ensuring overall development of an individual.
+Some more events such as family picnics, sahbhoj, etc. are also organized in regular intervals.

 Presence elsewhere

-The RSS announced in 2014 that there were plans to establish HSS chapters in countries such as Denmark, Germany, Finland, France, Italy, the Netherlands, Poland, Japan, Sweden and Norway.
+The RSS announced in 2014 that there were plans to establish HSS chapters in countries such as Denmark, Spain, Germany, Finland, France, Italy, the Netherlands, Poland, Japan, Sweden and Norway.
 It claimed that the two organisations worked closely together and shared a similar ideology but were not as one.